 "And yet some of the less imaginative of your mortal mechanists insist on viewing material creation and human evolution as an accident."
-Furthermore, the authors, "...have assembled over fifty thousand facts of physics and chemistry which they deem to be incompatible with the laws of accidental chance, and which they contend unmistakably demonstrate the presence of intelligent purpose in the material creation." ^{16.}
+Furthermore, the authors, "...have assembled over fifty thousand facts of physics and chemistry which they deem to be incompatible with the laws of accidental chance, and which they contend unmistakably demonstrate the presence of intelligent purpose in the material creation."
+17 transcription in which the information is passed on to the ribosome where it is translated in order to produce thousands of specific proteins, clearly begs the question, how could it have occurred without intelligent preplanning and supervision?

 An explanation of the puzzling molecular behavior that confronts us by the unpredictability of 5-methylcytosine transferases certainly appears to be "incompatible with laws of accidental chance."
-The grossly non-uniform distribution of CpG islands throughout the mammalian genome is similarly inconsistent with simple probability.
+17 The grossly non-uniform distribution of CpG islands throughout the mammalian genome is similarly inconsistent with simple probability.

 More compelling that nonmechanical factors are at work is the example of preplanning, requiring intellectual processes, including reasoning, encoding, and translation, exemplified by the Universal Genetic Code.
-The very existence of information encoded by the three consecutive base pairs in codons, that can then be shared with mRNA through the process of transcription in which the information is passed on to the ribosome where it is translated in order to produce thousands of specific proteins, clearly begs the question, how could it have occurred without intelligent preplanning and supervision?
+The very existence of information encoded by the three consecutive base pairs in codons, that can then be shared with mRNA through the process of

-G. DNA methylation and histone modification
+H. DNA methylation and histone modification